mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /How to Control Your API Response Body in Frappe.md

 ## Core Concepts

+### What is Werkzeug?
+*Werkzeug* is a collection of libraries that can be used to create a WSGI (Web Server Gateway Interface) compatible web application in Python.

+Werkzeug is the **gateway between HTTP and your Python code**.
+When a browser sends an HTTP request, Werkzeug receives it, understands it, and passes it to Frappe in a way Python can work with.
+Frappe then processes the request (for example, fetching data or rendering a page) and sends the result back through Werkzeug, which turns it into a proper HTTP response for the browser.
+In short, Werkzeug is what allows your Frappe app to “speak” HTTP.

 ### Thread-Local Storage
 Frappe uses Werkzeug's `Local` class for thread-local storage, which means each request gets its own isolated storage space.
 This prevents data leakage between concurrent requests.